-What Is Spatter In Welding?
+What Does Spatter Means In Welding?

-It results in unsighted globules of material due to the disturbance of the pool of molten material.
+It results in unsighted globules of material due to the disturbance of the weld pool of molten material.
 The metal particles from the weld are jammed in the area adjacent to the welding zone.

 Simply put, the welds are not coming out as clean and fresh as you expected.
 They are splashed or scattered during the welding procedure.

-What Causes Spatter In Welding?
+Reasons Of Spatter In Welding?

 Spattering problems in welding can happen for dozens of reasons.
 Here, we are going to mention some common causes of this issue.